Pulmonary embolism diagnosis

 Shortness of breath and chest pain are two common symptoms of many diseases, such as pneumonia, heart failure, or myocardial infarction and pulmonary embolism is only one of them.
 To enable us to diagnose PE, we first need to see the clinical results and scans.

-First, other conditions that can cause shortness of breath and pain in the chest must be ruled out.
 It is also important to know if the patient has suffered from any condition predisposing the occurrence of venous thrombosis (pulmonary embolism), which we call risk factors.

 When we suspect pulmonary embolism, we usually request a CT (scan) of the chest or a lung scan.
 These are painless tests that can only be done in a hospital.